“This is our forever home.” Why Cece Castro is here to stay.

 Meridian Ranch was only a few minutes north of their previous home, but it promised much more.
 Cece had heard good things about the community from co-workers and friends who lived there, and one day their realtor suggested a new Meridian Ranch home, instead of the resales they’d been checking out.
 “I fell in love immediately,” says Cece.
 “With the house, the development and the people who were on the block.”
 Their new St. Aubyn home has the four bedrooms they craved, is “beautiful,” offers Pikes Peak views and is mere steps from some of their favorite amenities.

 When Albert feels like hitting range balls, he simply strolls over to Antler Creek Golf Course.
 It’s an award-winning “prairie dunes” course that is actually Colorado’s longest—yet public and affordable.
 The Meridian Ranch Rec Center is also close by.
 At 42,000 square feet, this robust facility provides the community with sport courts, fitness equipment, classes, youth and adult sports leagues, and indoor and outdoor pools.
 The Castro’s 13-year-old son, AJ, plays basketball and attends Teen Nights there with his friends, while the girls, Danette, 23, and Korie, 17, gravitate toward the pool.
 The whole family, including dogs Buster and Patches, enjoy walks on the trails just beyond their front door.
-(There are 10 miles of trails in Meridian Ranch.)
+(There are more than 20 miles of trails in Meridian Ranch.)
 “We are very outdoorsy people,” says Cece.
 “We love riding bikes here too.”

 Grading the schools